clar-test/clar/README.md

 Writing the actual tests is just as straightforward.
 Tests have the `void test_suitename__test_name(void)` signature, and they should **not** be static.
-Clay will automatically detect and list them.
+Clar will automatically detect and list them.

 Tests are run as they appear on their original suites: they have no return value.
 A test is considered "passed" if it doesn't raise any errors.
-Check the "Clay API" section to see the various helper functions to check and raise errors during test execution.
+Check the "Clar API" section to see the various helper functions to check and raise errors during test execution.

-## The Clay Mixer
+## The Clar Mixer

-The Clay mixer, also known as `clay.py` is the only file needed to use Clay.
+The Clar mixer, also known as `clar.py` is the only file needed to use Clar.

 The mixer is a Python script with embedded resources, which automatically generates all the files required to build a test suite.
 No external files need to be copied